Using predictive multiplicity to measure individual performance within the AI Act: Understanding accuracy within the AI Act

-One fundamental aspect of safety is the ability of AI systems to reliably make correct predictions.
+One fundamental prerequisite for safe and trustworthy AI is the ability of AI systems to reliably make correct predictions.
 This is especially true in the high-risk areas where errors could cause severe harm --- as they could negatively impact the health, safety, and fundamental rights of affected persons.
-In order to prevent such harm and to ensure the proper functioning of high-risk systems, the AI Act demands that
+In order to prevent such harm and to ensure the proper functioning of high-risk systems, the AI Act demands that:

 \begin{quotation} ``High-risk AI systems shall be designed and developed in such a way that they achieve an appropriate level of accuracy, robustness, and cybersecurity, and that they perform consistently in those respects throughout their lifecycle'' (Art.~15(1) AIA). \end{quotation}